 - + 3 for critical

-*/ Most user insights related to a feature are expressing a related need, so all linked insights default to incrementing the user impact score by +1.
+Most user insights related to a feature are expressing a related need, so by default, any linked insights increase a feature's user impact score by +1.

 You can find a feature's user impact score in its details pane, or by using the user impact score column on your Features board.

-Use the user impact score to surface your top-requested feature ideas
+We go into this in greater detail here: Use the user impact score to surface your top-requested features.

 Article is closed for comments.